What is Mohs Surgery?

 How is Mohs Surgery Performed?

 Mohs surgery is performed in our office on an outpatient basis.
 First, local anesthesia is used to numb the tumor site.
-Then, a thin layer of skin is removed, processed in our office, and examined under the microscope by Dr. Halpern.
+Then, a thin layer of skin is removed, processed in our office, and examined under the microscope by our Mohs surgeons.
 If cancer cells remain, their locations are carefully diagrammed on a map.
 Using this map as a guide, another thin layer of skin will then be removed.
 Depending on the branching pattern of the tumor, this process may be repeated several times.

 How Will the Wound be Repaired?